Financial Benefits and Loan Deferment

 Deferment and Cancellation of Student Loans

 Volunteers with Perkins loans may be eligible for a partial cancellation benefit.
 School loan deferments exist for several federal programs (i.e., Stafford, Perkins, direct, and consolidated loans).
-Some commercial loans may also be deferred during Peace Corps service.
-Because the rules that authorize deferment are complicated and subject to change, it is best to talk to your lending institution about how this benefit applies to your particular situation.
+For private loans, you will need to contact your lender to see if your loan is eligible for deferment or forbearance.
+Because the rules that authorize deferment are complicated and subject to change, you will need to talk to your lending institution to see if and how this benefit applies to your particular situation.

 Vacation Time and Visits